websoftid/wordpress-patched/wp-content/plugins/google-captcha/readme.txt

 == Changelog ==

+= V1.52 - 04.09.2019 =
+* Update: The deactivation feedback has been changed.
+Misleading buttons have been removed.

+= V1.51 - 14.08.2019 =
+* Update : BWS menu has been updated.
+* Pro : The bug with the reCAPTCHA verification on the Divi Contact forms has been fixed.

+= V1.50 - 31.07.2019 =
+* Pro : The bug with the Divi Theme hooks has been fixed.

+= V1.49 - 30.07.2019 =
+* Update : General performance has been improved.

+= V1.48 - 27.07.2019 =
+* Pro : The compatibility with Divi child themes has been fixed.

+= V1.47 - 18.07.2019 =
+* Update : The bug with the reCAPTCHA verification in version 1.46 has been fixed.

+= V1.46 - 16.07.2019 =
+* Update : All functionality was updated for WordPress 5.2.2.

+= V1.45 - 16.07.2019 =
+* Bugfix : The bug with "Disabled Submit Button" option in several forms on the page has been fixed.
+* Bugfix : The bug with custom forms has been fixed.

 = V1.44 - 09.05.2019 =
 * NEW : The ability to keep submit button disabled until user passes the reCAPTCHA test has been added.
 * Bugfix : The bug with "Advanced Protection" option has been fixed.